Nullity and Loop Complementation for Delta-Matroids: Introduction

-\textbf{Theorem~\ref{thm:isodistant_dmatroid_eq}.} \begin{em} Let $M$ be a proper set system.
-Then $M$ is a \dmatroid iff for each $X \subseteq V$, the sets in $\min(M*X)$ have equal cardinality. \end{em} We will almost exclusively work with this characterization rather than directly using the symmetric exchange axiom.
+We will almost exclusively work with this characterization rather than directly using the symmetric exchange axiom.
 Related to Theorem~\ref{thm:isodistant_dmatroid_eq}, we obtain novel characterizations of a matroid described by its bases and its independent sets.
 Below is the characterization of a matroid described by its independent sets.